bcgov/ols-geocoder/batch-geocoder-application-guide.md

 ![image](https://user-images.githubusercontent.com/11318574/106338675-59d7cf80-62cf-11eb-80ad-5adb8116f5eb.png)

 If you don't know what a map projection is, leave it unchanged.
-The default projection called WGS84 (longitude, latitude) is what all mapping apps understand.
+The default projection is called WGS84 (longitude, latitude).

 **STEP 6.** Choose your Result data content type, otherwise known as output format.
 Let's leave the default of CSV for now since it is easy to view in a spreadsheet.